Skip to main content

 The ADA and Your Biological Autonomy

-The Act approaches the same protected information from a different, yet complementary, perspective.
+The Americans with Disabilities Act approaches the same protected information from a different, yet complementary, perspective.
 The ADA’s purpose is to prevent discrimination.
 Within a wellness program, it governs how an employer can inquire about your health.
 It stipulates that any disability-related questions or medical examinations must be part of a voluntary employee health program.

 The information gleaned from these inquiries ∞ which could reveal a condition like hypothyroidism, pre-diabetes, or hypogonadism ∞ must be kept confidential and stored separately from your personnel file.
 This separation is a physical and digital manifestation of a core principle ∞ your health status is not your work performance.
 The ADA ensures that your participation in a program designed to enhance your well-being cannot be used to penalize or categorize you.